 Why choose Portugal?

 Cities like Lisbon and Porto combine old-world architecture, independent boutique shops, and a vibrant arts and culture scene with access to a multitude of outdoor activities.
 The energy is unpretentious, relaxed, and safe, with family festivals throughout the year.
-With this said, you’ll be able to find excellent international schools across the country.
+And you’ll be able to find excellent international schools across the country.

 Residence in Portugal can be obtained through a number of different methods.
 Among them is the highly popular Golden Visa program.